SwissDataScienceCenter/renku/docs/introduction/renku.rst

 The importance of version control for working with code is widely recognized.
-`renku` aims to be "git for research", by extending version control to encompass elements central to research: data and processes.
+`renku` aims to be "git for research", by extending version control to encompass elements central to research data and processes.

 If that's too abstract, you can check out :ref:`first_steps` tutorial.